 - Ketotifen is an anti-inflammatory that is also an H1 blocker.
 It is not currently sold in the US commercially, but you can easily get it through a compounding pharmacy.

 - Some drugs used for other purposes also have antihistamine effects, including doxepin, all tricyclic antidepressants (which are often used in low doses to correct sleep dysfunction in ME/CFS), certain anti-nausea drugs, and the anti-psychotic quetiapine.

 - Cromolyn has mast cell stabilizing activity and is available as a nasal spray, eye drop, or in liquid form for oral use.

 - Quecertin is an herbal supplement with antihistamine effects, which is naturally occurring in some fruits and vegetables and tea.

 From this list, my son and I both take Zyrtec and Quecertin daily, as well as an acid blocker/H2 blocker.
-We started with Zantac and are currently trying Pepcid-AC, which brings up an important point - there is no way to predict which particular medication in a category will work for each individual.
+We started with Zantac, tried Pepcid-AC and went back to Zantac, which brings up an important point - there is no way to predict which particular medication in a category will work for each individual.
 Everyone is different.
 So, some patients will respond well to Allegra, while other will have better success with Claritin or Zyrtec (and same with the H2 blockers and other categories) - it's a matter of trial and error.
 My son also takes ketotifen, 1mg daily, compounded.
 He tried the liquid Cromolyn, but it gave him diarrhea, though I have heard that it works well for other patients.

 And that's the bottom line with treating MCAS...it comes down to trial and error, which means plenty of patience and persistence.
 You have to keep trying to find the combination of treatments that work best for you, and even within a single category, what works for you may not work as well for someone else.